IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-github-repository.md

 ![github profile](../workshop-assets/github/github-profile.png "GitHub Profile")

 1. Give it a unique name
-2. Git it a description example - "A repository to test a IBM Cloud Functions and Webhooks"
+2. Give it a description, such as - "A repository to test a IBM Cloud Functions and Webhooks"
 3. Ensure it is a public repository - this will eliminate any repository access complications
-4. Add a `README.md` as this will be the file you make your change to.
+4. Add a `README.md` as this will be the file you make your change to later in this workshop to demonstrate a trigger

 ![create new repository](../workshop-assets/github/create-new-repository.png "Create New Repository")